-- Took note of the progress report submitted by the ICIEC on the OIC Business Intelligence Centre. - Took note of the proposal prepared by ICIEC, SESRIC, ICDT, and ICCIA for organizing Capacity Building Activities for potential beneficiaries of the Programme in the areas covered under the core business areas of the Programme and requested the ICIEC SESRIC, ICDT, and ICCIA to implement the Capacity Building Activities at the earliest. - Took note of the OIC Business Intelligence Centre (OBIC) Implementation Plan Report submitted by the ICIEC, and requested the ICIEC, in collaboration with the SESRIC, ICDT, and ICCIA to continue their efforts to complete the technical preparations for launching the Programme at the earliest, and submit a Progress Report to the 39th Session of the COMCEC.
+- Takes note of the progress report submitted by the ICIEC on the OIC Business Intelligence Centre (OBIC). - Takes note of the efforts made by ICIEC and its Partners towards the execution of the OIC Business Intelligence Centre (OBIC) Implementation Plan Report submitted by the ICIEC, and requests the ICIEC, in collaboration with the SESRIC, ICDT, and ICCIA to continue their efforts to complete the technical preparations for launching the Programme at the earliest and submit a Progress Report to the 40th Session of the COMCEC. - Takes note of efforts exerted by ICIEC and its Partners in implementing the 1st Capacity the proposal prepared by ICIEC, SESRIC, ICDT, and ICCIA for organizing the 1st Capacity Building Activities for the potential users of the Programme and requests the ICIEC, SESRIC, ICDT, and ICCIA to implement the 2nd Capacity Building Programme planned in the 3rd Quarter 2023.